 If you decide not to sign up for Knowledge Officer, there are a number of other resources and bootcamps to help you land a job as a product manager, digital marketer, or machine learning engineer.

 - Another popular product management community, Mind the Product has 150,000+ active members.
 They offer workshops and networking opportunities for aspiring product managers.
-Their program is remote and members get lifetime access to their alumni Slack channel.

 - The popular tech bootcamp General Assembly teaches full-time, part-time, and 1-day courses on a variety of tech topics including product management and digital marketing.
 Students in the product course learn the fundamentals of product management, working hands-on with real tools they’ll use on the job.
 Read more about General Assembly in our review.